NCM24: New Connections in Math 2024

 New Connections in Math (NCM24) is a research symposium for undergraduate students interested in analysis, probability, PDE, computation, and applied mathematics.
 Organized and hosted by the RTG Team in the Duke Mathematics Department, the event will be a great way for students to learn about some current math research opportunities and about graduate study in math.
 Participants will meet other undergraduate students doing research, as well as graduate students and faculty working in analysis, probability, PDE, computation, and applications.
 Students who have been involved in a summer research project or semester research project are strongly encouraged to give a short talk about their work.
 The program will include: student research talks, faculty keynote speakers, a panel discussion with grad students and faculty about opportunities for graduate study, and many opportunities to interact with other mathematicians.

-Some funding from the National Science Foundation is available to support undergraduate participation.
+Some funding from the National Science Foundation is available to support undergraduate participation (travel and lodging).
 All participants must register, using the form below; funding support can be requested on the registration form.

 Questions?
 Contact mathweekend@math.duke.edu